AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

-Notice the type of the data we can work with: they are all SIMD data types.
+Notice the type of the data we work with: they are all SIMD data types.
 Fields are implemented with SIMD operations.
 To implement a custom field, we get the current position, velocity, mass, charge, and simulation time delta, and we must return a velocity vector.
 It's probably wise to use SIMD operations inside the block, for better performance.
 In fact, just having `print(deltaTime)` inside the block made Xcode crash.

 Speaking of delta time: [the documentation](https://developer.apple.com/documentation/spritekit/skfieldnode/1519710-customfield) says that the delta time is the amount of time that has passed since the last time the simulation was executed.
 This is very interesting: SpriteKit physics engine uses a variable time step.
 We do not have a fixed-step setting that we can enforce on SpriteKit.
 On paper, that makes the engine non deterministic.
 The same setup may lead to different results if the simulation time steps change, for example when the framerate drops (I haven't thoroughly tested that yet).
 So in theory, by using the `SKFieldForceEvaluator` block and reading the deltaTime value, we should get the last simulation time step, right?
-And at least get a pick at if it has drifted.
+And at least get a peek at how/if it has drifted.
 That's what I tried doing with `print(deltaTime)` inside the block, which made Xcode crash because the console got overwhelmed.
-Before the crash, I definitely noticed a very steady delta time, up until the framerate dropped in the simulator before Xcode froze pegging all of my CPUs.
+Before the crash, I definitely noticed a very steady delta time, up until the framerate dropped in the simulator before Xcode froze pegging all of my CPU cores.

 ### Issues & observations